-Weather results in government closings
+Snowstorm results in several closings

 VW independent/submitted information

-The snowstorm and accompanying winds have resulted in some governmental closings.
+The snowstorm and accompanying winds have resulted in some governmental, business, and office closings.

 The Board of Van Wert County Commissioners has made the decision to close the Van Wert County Courthouse, Annex, and Solid Waste Management District (recycling facility) on Tuesday, February 16, because of the severe winter weather.